m1nhtu99-hoan9/Haskell-Learning-Journal/README.md

 ### NOTES

-- Due to my packed schedule, I've intended to finish all exercises.
+- Due to my packed schedule, I've not intended to finish all exercises.
 Most of the time, I left a chapter at the point when I felt I'd done enough exercises to grasp the concepts.
 If you stumble upon this repo looking for solution for a chapter exercise, I personally recommend this [`heitor-lassarote`'s repo](https://github.com/heitor-lassarote/haskell-programming-from-first-principles) and this [`BoeingX`'s repo](https://github.com/BoeingX/haskell-programming-from-first-principles)
 - I've not planned to maintain this repo in the near future.